 9.5.i.
-You shall establish a program for reviewing the information listed in subdivision 9.5.h with each incinerator operator.
+The owner or operator shall establish a program for reviewing the information listed in subdivision 9.5.h with each incinerator operator.

 9.5.i.1.
-The initial review of the information listed in subdivision 9.5.h shall be conducted by the later of the three dates specified in subparagraphs 9.5.i.1.A through 9.5.i.1.C.
+The initial review of the information listed in subdivision 9.5.h shall be conducted by the later of the three dates specified below:

 9.5.i.1.A.
-The final compliance date set forth in subdivision 9.3.b.
+The final compliance date (increment 2) set forth in subdivision 9.3.e;

 9.5.i.1.B.
-Six months after CISWI unit startup.
+Six months after CISWI unit startup; or